spatie/icalendar-generator/README.md

 ### Timezones

-When using datetimes with timezones the package will output a timezone identifier so the calendar client can calculate the correct time for an event.
+When using DateTime's with timezones, the package will output a timezone identifier so the calendar client can calculate the correct time for an event.
 Such identifier will look like this `Europe\Brussels` for a Belgian timezone or `UTC` for the UTC timezone.

-Most of the calendar clients know these identifiers and can find the correct timezones but some don't, that's why you can explicitly define the timezones within your calendar.
+Most calendar clients know these identifiers and can find the correct timezones, but some don't.
+That's why you can explicitly define the timezones within your calendar.

-This is a quite complicated feature, that's why when you add a datetime with a timezone to the package we'll generate these blocks for you automatically and you shouldn't think about these issues with timezones again!
+Defining these timezone components is quite complicated.
+That's why when you add a DateTime with a timezone to the package, we'll generate these blocks for you automatically, and you shouldn't think about these issues with timezones again!

-If you still want to create your own timezones then you're in the right place, although we advise you to read the [section](https://tools.ietf.org/html/rfc5545#section-3.6.5) on timezones from the RFC first.
+If you want to craft timezone components yourself, you're in the right place, although we advise you to read the [section](https://tools.ietf.org/html/rfc5545#section-3.6.5) on timezones from the RFC first.

 You can create a timezone as such: